Skip to Main Content

 Research data management

-Research data management (RDM) is about how you collect, care for, use, preserve and share the data that support your research.
+Research data management (RDM) is about how you collect, organize, preserve, and share the data that support your research.

 Research data lifecycle

 The research data lifecycle includes everything from planning how data will be collected, to publication, to long term data preservation, to possible reuses of data.
-Steps of the lifecycle include: Plan, Acquire, Process, Analyze, Preserve, Share Results, and Reuse, but terms may differ based on institution, field of research, or model author.
+Steps of the lifecycle include: Plan, Acquire, Process, Analyze, Preserve, Share Results, and Reuse, but terms may differ based on institution, or field of research.

 Importance of RDM